nodejs/admin/MemberExpectations.md

 [Code of Conduct](https://github.com/nodejs/TSC/blob/master/CODE_OF_CONDUCT.md)
 but that supports the vision, mission and operating principles of the Node.js project.

-It is understood that members will have individual opinions and are encouraged to express those opinions during discussions within the organization.
-While discourse is encouraged internally, members also have the obligation outside of the organization (for example in social media) to be respectful of the decisions made within the projects's documented processes even (and especially) if the results run counter to their person point of view.
-A member who does not support a team decision or current team value may express the member's opposition within the team in an appropriate manner, but must be extremely careful when expressing the opinion externally.
-External communication must not be done with the intent of undermining a decision, project values, or actions of the team.
-If another team member expresses that they believe external communications appear to have the intent to undermine the committee it is the responsibility of the individual expressing their opinions to rectify the situation immediately.
-If a member feels that there is no recourse aside from going public to campain against the teams decision on an extremely contentious issue then they should resign from the team before doing so.
+It is understood that members will have individual opinions and will express their individual opinions during discussions within the organization.
+All contributors are expected to be respectful of these different viewpoints, and to work collaboratively with one another in a manner that constructively elevates all contributors.

+When a individual contributor chooses to accept an invitation to participate in a leadershp role, they implicitly take on an additional obligation to protect and be respectful of both the project and all other contributors.
+When decisions are made within the established guidelines and policies of the project, those in leadership roles have a responsibility to uphold and respect the decision even if they disagree with it.
+This is especially important in external communications, for example in social media.
+Should the member be unwilling or unable to do so, then they should step down and resign their leadership position.

 Members of our leadership groups must also conduct themselves in a professional and respectful manner.
 Some general guidelines include: